Memorial Union (University of Wisconsin–Madison): Building it

 After efforts failed to get the state legislature to fund a men's union building, the proponents turned to private fund-raising.
-The effort was led by Walter J. Kohler Sr., who felt that the UW's enrollment growth had eroded cameraderie and a men's union could remedy that.
+The effort was led by Walter J. Kohler Sr., who felt that the UW's enrollment growth had eroded camaraderie and a men's union could remedy that.
 This was 1919, and the union was also pitched as a memorial to honor students and faculty who had given their lives in WWI.
 This effort to fund the Union was the first attempt to finance a UW building with private money.
 The initial fund-raising appeal went to wealthy men around the state.
 A second phase starting in 1921 solicited donations from alumni and the student body.
 Daily Cardinal editor Porter Butts urged support of the union in his articles.
 Classes were pitted against each other, with a cannon fired from Observatory Hill for every $500 the seniors raised.
 The city and faculty chipped in too, and part of J. Stephen Tripp's bequest went into it.

-Before that, the Memorial Union Building Committee had visited existing college unions at the universities of Toronto, Michigan, Pennylvania and Harvard.
+Before that, the Memorial Union Building Committee had visited existing college unions at the universities of Toronto, Michigan, Pennsylvania and Harvard.
 They came back praising Hart House in Toronto for its good lounge rooms, the common dining hall, large gymnasium and swimming pool, faculty commons and dining rooms, library, music room, sketch room, and 500-seat theater.
 They criticized some of the unions for not being run by students.